jterrazz/package-quality/README.md

-# Code Standards
+# Package Quality

-This package provides ESLint and Prettier configurations for TypeScript projects, along with a convenient code-standards command to run all quality checks in parallel.
+This package provides modular ESLint and Prettier configurations for TypeScript projects, with environment-specific optimizations for Node.js and Expo/React Native development.

 ## Installation